StefanScherer/winspector/README.md

 ## Running the CLI

-A public Docker image is available:

-  * `stefanscherer/winspector` for Windows Docker engines
+A public Docker image `stefanscherer/winspector` is available for Linux and Windows Docker engines.
+Docker will download the right version for you automatically.
-  * `stefanscherer/winspector:linux` for Linux Docker engines

 Execute, to fetch info on `golang:1.8-nanoserver`, for example: